-The SEVP and CFO is the Executive Committee sponsor of this Policy and has delegated the ownership of the Policy to the SVP, Corporate CFO & Investor Relations.
-The SVP, Corporate CFO & Investor Relations is responsible for reviewing and updating this Policy annually.
-This Policy has been approved by CIBC's Board of Directors and is effective on August 25, 2016 and supersedes all prior versions.
-The next review is scheduled for August 2017.
+The CFO is the Executive Committee sponsor of this Policy and has delegated the ownership of the Policy to the SVP, IR & PM, who is responsible for implementing, maintaining, reviewing and updating this Policy annually.

+This Policy has been approved by CIBC's Board and is effective on August 27, 2020 and supersedes all prior versions.
+The annual review and material changes requires the approval of the Board.
+The next review is scheduled for August 2021.